-Holistic medicine seeks to treat the body as whole, rather than just the symptoms of a disorder, making it a unique and powerful method of combating illness.
+Holistic medicine seeks to treat the body as a whole, rather than just the symptoms of a disorder, making it a unique and powerful method of combating illness.
 A common condition that benefits from alternative approaches is chronic back pain, which can range from a dull ache to a sharp pierce to a burning sensation.
 Many patients turn to traditional therapies to address the problem, but continue to struggle with the crippling emotional and physical symptoms of back pain.
 The available prescription medicines (antidepressants, pain relievers, anticonvulsants, and opioids) are extremely powerful and can result in serious side effects, often without long-term solutions.
 Holistic approaches, then, are an indispensable alternative in the treatment of chronic back pain.

-Identifying The Causes of Chronic Back Pain
+Identifying the Causes of Chronic Back Pain

 - Injuries.
 Injuries due to falls, accidents, sports, or repetitive damage over time can cause chronic back pain.
-Pulled muscles, spinal fractures, and ligament damage can also cause or compound back pain.
+Pulled muscles, spinal fractures, and ligament damage can also cause or compound the back pain.

 - Mechanical problems.
 Issues regarding the spinal column or its surrounding muscles such as scoliosis, muscle tension, and kyphosis are also associated with chronic back pain.

 - Disease and disorder.
 Diseases or disorders such as arthritis, osteoporosis, and spondylitis can all result in chronic back pain as well.
 Other unchecked medical conditions such as kidney stones and endometriosis can also introduce similar symptoms.

 - Pregnancy.
 The weight of pregnancy has been known to cause severe back pain.
 Most women are relieved of this particular cause after giving birth, but the experience of pain when expecting can be a challenge.